WMLA (AM): History

 The ownership conflict was ended in 1977 by yet another sale of WAKC, to Robert Bivens and associates (the Iroquois County Broadcasting Company) of Watseka.
 The call letters were changed to WRBA when the new ownership took over on October 24, and the station dropped network programming.
-WRBA eventually would return to both CBS and Mutual by 1980; it also broadened to a full-service adult contemporary format and in 1983 had an all-female announcer lineup during the day and, purportedly, the only female play-by-play announcer in the United States.
+At the start of the 1978 Major League Baseball season, WRBA became the area's affiliation of the Chicago Cubs Radio Network, and WRBA eventually would return to both CBS and Mutual by 1980; it also broadened to a full-service adult contemporary format and in 1983 had an all-female announcer lineup during the day and, purportedly, the only female play-by-play announcer in the United States.

 Bivens was charged in April 1984 with impersonating a police officer when two McLean County sheriff's deputies discovered that he carried an expired Iroquois County deputy badge in order to quickly get to his radio stations if they failed.
 By then, however, Bivens was also in the process of exiting McLean County radio.
 Three months prior, he had applied to sell the station to Withers Broadcasting of Mount Vernon, which owned WMLA (92.7 FM), for $376,000.
 That fall, Withers moved the WMLA call letters and country music format to AM, replacing them on the FM side with rock outlet WTWN—both fed by the Satellite Music Network.
 WTWN then returned to country the next year.

 Withers sold the two stations—now WMLA-AM-FM—in 1987 for $700,000, plus an additional $250,000 if the FM frequency were to be upgraded, to the David Keister Stations group, also known as Mid America Radio, of Martinsville, Indiana.
 On June 2, 1990, it took both stations off the air in order to begin a total overhaul of the FM operation, which also included a format change, power increase and frequency change; however, the company decided not to return to the air on AM, claiming that the FCC had found the 1440 frequency "not feasible for the area" despite still holding a valid license.
 Without fanfare, the FCC had granted the station new call letters of WIRE at the end of 1989, which allowed the company to retain a set of heritage call letters from the Indianapolis market that it had removed from the station on 1430 AM there following a format shuffle involving that frequency earlier in the year.

 Even after going off the air, the call sign on the 1440 frequency license—which remained active—changed again, this time to WBCI, in September 1990.
 The WBCI designation had been used at Mid America's radio station in Lebanon, Indiana, which switched with the Normal license to become WIRE because listeners there were confusing WBCI—representing Boone County, Indiana—with WIBC (1070 AM) in Indianapolis.